TheMastro-11/Tezos-Contracts/experiments/README.md

 1. [Economics and Rewards](https://opentezos.com/tezos-basics/economics-and-rewards/)
 2. The wallet used for the test was the TempleWallet
 3. *Baker-fee* are the fees paid to bakers, the [bakers](https://opentezos.com/baking/baking_explained/) are the *miner*-equivalent for other blockchains (with some differents).
+4. For deploy I used the SmartPy platform.
-4. A detailed explaination of how gas and fees are calculated can be found [here](https://kitchen.stove-labs.com/docs/knowledge/tezos_protocol/operations/gas-fees/).
+5. A detailed explaination of how gas and fees are calculated can be found [here](https://kitchen.stove-labs.com/docs/knowledge/tezos_protocol/operations/gas-fees/).
+6. At the beginning to do the tests I used the SmartPy platform and after a personalized [script](https://github.com/TheMastro-11/SmartContractTestScript-By-Taquito-) using [Taquito](https://tezostaquito.io/).
-5. RPC stands for ['Remote Procedure Call'](https://en.wikipedia.org/wiki/Remote_procedure_call), widely use in the IT.
+7. RPC stands for ['Remote Procedure Call'](https://en.wikipedia.org/wiki/Remote_procedure_call), widely use in the IT.
 In this case it's used to gain information from the blockchain.